T3kton/contractor/README.rst

 Contains Foundation a generic base class for all Foundations provided by plugins.
 Structure the class for Structures that go on Foundations.
 FoundationNetworkInterface which  describes the physicall network interfaces on a Foundation.
-Complex, a grouping of Foundations (ie: a cluster)
+Complex, a grouping of Foundations (ie: a cluster).
+Dependancy, allows Foundations to depend on Structures and/or jobs to be complete on a structure.

 Foreman
 -------

-Contains BaseJob a generic base class for FoundationJob and StructureJob, which are jobs that are inflight for Foundations and Structures.
+Contains BaseJob a generic base class for FoundationJob, StructureJob and DependancyJob, which are jobs that are inflight for Foundations, Structures, and Dependancies respectivly.

 Site
 ----